 Determining the demand curve for an upcoming auction is a vital element in the CRM.
 The demand curve for any auction is determined in two different stages.
-In the first stage the demand curve is set based on the methodology described in the Royal Decree on "Methodology and Parameters".
+In the first stage the demand curve is set based on the methodology described in the Royal Decree on "Methodology and Parameters" .
 During the initial determination of the demand curve by the Minister, a number of assumptions are taken.
 In the second stage, after the Prequalification Phase, these assumptions need to be validated, and if they were inaccurate, corrected.
 On top of correcting the assumptions of the initial demand curve, a number of additional corrections are introduced to ensure all volumes able to contribute (or not) to adequacy are considered correctly.
 These corrections are described in the CRM Functioning Rules.
-This design note only aims to describe the most important volume corrections of the demand curve.
-The list of corrections described here below is not exhaustive, for a full view on all potential upward or downward corrections, the functioning rules should be consulted.
+This design note only aims to describe the most important volume corrections of the demand curve. for a full view on all potential upward or downward corrections, the functioning rules should be consulted.